Termite Spot Treatment: Localized Termite Control

 2 Baiting Systems: These systems attract termites to a bait that they carry back to the colony, eliminating the queen and workers over time.

-3 Fumigation: In most cases, fumigation is not specially used in spot treatments; but where extensive infestations exist, fumigation involves the injection of gas throughout the structure.
+3 Fumigation: In most cases, people do not specifically use fumigation for spot treatments; but when extensive infestations exist, they inject gas throughout the structure for fumigation.

 Best Situations to Use It